AdobeDocs/analytics-platform.en/help/use-cases/aa-data/combine-report-suites.md

 - Search terms are distributed between eVar1 and eVar2.
 - It is not possible to use different attribution models for each of search terms, business units, and customer categories.

-## Use AEP Data Prep to resolve schema differences between report suites
+## Use Adobe Experience Platform Data Prep to resolve schema differences between report suites

 The Experience Platform Data Prep functionality is integrated with the Analytics Source Connector and can be used to resolve the schema differences described in the scenario above.
-This results in eVars with consistent meanings in the CJA data view.
+This results in eVars with consistent meanings in the Customer Journey Analytics data view.
 (The naming conventions used below can be customized to suit your needs.)

-1. Before creating the source connection dataflows for Report Suite A and Report Suite B, [Create a new schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html?lang=en) in AEP (we'll call it **Unified Schema** in our example.)
+1. Before creating the source connection dataflows for Report Suite A and Report Suite B, [Create a new schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html?lang=en) in Adobe Experience Platform (we'll call it **Unified Schema** in our example.)
 Add the following to the schema:

    | "Unified Schema" |
    | --- |